phillord/tawny-owl/README.md

 - Source code, with comments, editable using any of a range of IDEs.
 - Fully extensible -- new syntaxes, new data sources can be added by users
-- Patterns can be created for individual ontologies; related classes can be built easily, accurated and maintainably.
+- Patterns can be created for individual ontologies; related classes can be built easily, accurately and maintainably.
 - A unit test framework with fully reasoning.
 - A clean syntax for versioning with any VCS, integrated with the IDE
 - Support for packaging, dependency resolution and publication